-In the Capture Mode, there are again two options, selected by bit EXEN2 in T2CON.
+Capture Mode has two options, which are selected by bit EXEN2 in T2CON.
 If EXEN2 = 0, Timer 2 is a 16-bit timer or counter that, upon overflowing, sets bit TF2, the Timer 2 overflow bit, which can be used to generate an interrupt.
 If EXEN2 = 1, Timer 2 still performs the above, but a 1-to-0 transition on external input T2EX causes the current value in the Timer 2 registers, TL2 and TH2, to be captured into registers RCAP2L and RCAP2H, respectively.
 In addition, the transition at T2EX causes bit EXF2 in T2CON to be set; EXF2, like TF2, can generate an interrupt.
-The Capture Mode is illustrated in Figure 53.
+Capture mode is illustrated in Figure 53.